 Before I became a geisha I was lecturing in Japanese Studies at university and making anthropological documentaries for broadcasters like National Geographic Channel or Channel 4 (UK), or writing.

 After I became a geisha, and then decided to continue working as a geisha at the end of the first year, I sometimes had qualms about the wisdom of completely abandoning my academic career.

 That dilemma was nicely resolved a year after my debut.
-I had gone to visit the President of Keio University, my alma mater, to ask if we could organise a banquet for foreign students.
-Instead, Mr Anzai asked me to lecture at Keio on Geisha Studies.
+I had gone to visit the President of Keio University, my alma mater, to ask if we could organize a banquet for foreign students.
+Instead, Mr. Anzai asked me to lecture at Keio on Geisha Studies.

 My geisha mother had warned me many times never to mention the word “education” in front of the older geisha.
 Education was a sensitive issue as many of the older geisha were primary school graduates, and it is only recently that many new recruits to the geisha world are university graduates.

 So what on earth would be the reaction of my older geisha sisters to the thought of an actively practicing geisha lecturing at university?
 I could not even begin to imagine what would happen.
 But, as with everything else I did as a geisha in Asakusa, I asked for and received permission from both my geisha mother and from the geisha office.
 As it happens, not one single time either then or after, did a single geisha make any comment at all about me lecturing.
 And as the last lecture that I did each term involved all the students coming to a banquet in Asakusa as the customers, many of the geisha I worked with in Asakusa met my students.
 Now, that I have my own independent geisha house and work with geisha from all over Tokyo, geisha from almost all the districts have met my students.
 And geisha from Asakusa still regularly attend my banquets.